 - possible impurity in a particular batch of Botox

-Ironically, although some people experience a headache following a Botox treatment, Botox can also be used as a headache treatment: a 2010 study indicated that Botox could be used to prevent chronic daily headaches and migraine.
+Ironically, although some people experience a headache following a Botox treatment, Botox can also be used as a headache treatment: a indicated that Botox could be used to prevent chronic daily headaches and migraine.

 If you’re experiencing a headache following a Botox treatment, discuss your symptoms with your doctor who might recommend: